skynowa/dotfiles/README.md

 loaded automatically within the `.bash_profile` after the `.bash_rc` is included (thus, overriding said preferences).

+You can view the various custom BASH functions and aliases setup by my dotfiles using the `dotfiles-bash-functions` and `dotfiles-bash-aliases` commands, respectively

 ### Git

 Since my Git config file is set up to include my name and e-mail address, this